 Last decade has been a decade to remember in terms of sports in India, our country has achieved a lot of milestones and we have done better in the sports which were considered out reach of Indians. these huge achievements in the sports have created lot of fan base specially the young generation, who not only love to play or watch these sports but are also eager to know every bit of it.

 To get such updates we have some apps like Cricbuzz.
-But as we know India is a country where cricket is treated as a religion this app only focus on cricket, but what about those people who loves to play or watch football, kabbadi, tennis, badminton, athletics etc. sadly for these people there are very limited or no platforms where they can get updates about their favorite game, and the apps available only focus on a popular sport like cricket or football etc.
+But as we know India is a country where cricket is treated as a religion this app only focus on cricket, but what about those people who love to play or watch football, kabbadi, tennis, badminton, athletics etc. sadly for these people there are very limited or no platforms where they can get updates about their favorite game, and the apps available only focus on a popular sport like cricket or football etc.

 So to overcome this limitation we thought of system where provide live updates of each and every sports along with stats, scorecard, rankings and each and every stuff related to that particular sport.